Cancel anytime

 Goal

-The primary investment objective of JEPI is to provide current income.
+The primary investment goal of JEPI is to provide current income while maintaining the potential for modest long-term capital appreciation.

 Investment Approach and Strategy

-Composition JEPI holds a portfolio of large-cap U.S. stocks and S&P 500 Index call options.
+Composition JEPI holds a mix of U.S. large-cap stocks and equity-linked notes (ELNs).

 Market Position